AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

       Clear_Status (This, Stream, Transfer_Complete_Indicated);
    end Poll_For_Completion;

-In this approach we compute the deadline as a point on the timeline by adding the value returned from the :ada:`Clock` function (i.e., "now") to the time interval specified by the parameter.
+In this approach, we compute the deadline as a point on the timeline by adding the value returned from the :ada:`Clock` function (i.e., "now") to the time interval specified by the parameter.
 Then, within the loop, we compare the value of the :ada:`Clock` to that deadline.